thibaultcha/lua-resty-mlcache/README.md

            in the L1 cache.
         2. if not, directly promote the value as-is in the L1 cache.
     2. if the L2 cache does not have the value (L2 miss), continue.
+3. run the L3 callback if `skip_callback` is `false`
-3. create a [lua-resty-lock], and ensures that a single worker will run the callback (other workers trying to access the same value will wait).
+4. create a [lua-resty-lock], and ensures that a single worker will run the callback (other workers trying to access the same value will wait).
-4. a single worker runs the L3 callback (e.g. performs a database query)
+5. a single worker runs the L3 callback (e.g. performs a database query)
    1. the callback succeeds and returns a value: the value is set in the L2 cache, and then in the L1 cache (as-is by default, or as returned by `l1_serializer` if specified).